ValkyrieStudios/mongo/README.md

 await MyMongo.dropCollection('sales_2008');
 ```

+Note:
-Note: There is no need to call connect prior to this operation as this is handled internally.
+- There is no need to call connect prior to this operation as this is handled internally.
-Note: **⚠️ Careful: This operation removes a collection and is irreversible**
+- **⚠️ Careful: This operation removes a collection and is irreversible**

 #### hasIndex (collection:string, name:string):Promise<boolean>
 Verify whether or not an index exists for a particular collection on the database.
 Returns true if the index exists and false if it